-- 1.25 Actions during the year An authority needs to have satisfied itself that it has not taken any decision during the year, or authorised any action, that exceeds its powers or contravenes any laws, regulations, or proper practices. - 1.26 Supporting information on compliance with laws, regulations and proper practices can be found in Section 5.
+- 1.25 Actions during the year An authority needs to have satisfied itself that it has not taken any decision during the year, or authorised any action, that exceeds its powers or contravenes any laws, regulations, or proper practices. - 1.26 Email management every authority should have an email account that belongs to the council and to which the council has access this ideally would be a .gov.uk or .org.uk address or could be an address linked to the council website. - 1.27 Supporting information on compliance with laws, regulations and proper practices can be found in Section 5.